jshannon63/laravel-psr15-middleware/README.md

 # Use your PSR-15 compliant middleware in Laravel

-##### What it does and why:
+#### What it does and why:
+PHP-FIG standards related to the HHTP Message Interface, HTTP Middlewares and HTTP Factories are being actively developed.
+PSR-7 is here... and PSR-15 will be soon (if not already by the time you read this) and PSR-17 is on the horizon.

-The laravel-psr15-middleware package (a.k.a.
-Psr15Middleware) is a Laravel
-compatible middleware that creates an abstraction between PSR-7/PSR-15 interfaces and Laravel's middleware stack and Foundation HTTP message objects.
+The laravel-psr15-middleware library (a.k.a.
+Psr15Middleware) is a Laravel compatible middleware that creates an abstraction between PSR-7/PSR-15 interfaces and Laravel's middleware stack and Foundation HTTP message objects.

-Once installed, you will be able to run PSR-15 compatible middleware in Laravel using this package's integration in the existing middleware stack.
+Once installed, you will be able to run compliant PSR-15 middleware in Laravel using this package's integration in the existing middleware stack.

-##### PSR implementation reasoning.
+#### PSR implementation reasoning.
 TL;DR
 This package fully implements the PSR-7 (psr/http-message) message object interfaces.
 The interface is realized through Zend Diactoros concrete implementations of both the Request and Response objects.
 It also fully implements the proposed PSR-15 (http-interop/http-server-middleware) middleware and (http-interop/http-server-handler) request handler interfaces.
 However, it does not yet include the proposed PSR-17 (http-factory) factory interfaces for creating PSR-7 objects.
 This is due to the fact that we use the Symfony PSR-7 Bridge to make the conversions in both directions between HTTPFoundation and PSR-7 message objects.
-I may find myself at a later time preparing a http-factory-symfony-bridge implementation of the PSR-17 standard.

 ## Installation
 Within your Laravel project folder, install this package using composer.
-You will not need to register the service provider.
-Laravel ^5.5 will handle that for you.
+If you are using Laravel 5.5 or later, service provider registration will happen automatically.
 ```bash
 composer require jshannon63/laravel-psr15-middleware
 ```